 - The RAWP or remedial design is completed in three phases; Preliminary, Pre-Final and Final.
 The entire remedial design process is anticipated to require 6 months to complete. - The remedial actions are completed in phases, the majority of which overlap.
-Some activities will be initiated before the remedial design is completed, such as: - Permit Applications - o Buried Utility Management - From the initiation of action through the completion of the capital phases, the remedial actions is estimated to take 21 months. - Operation, Maintenance and Monitoring (OM&M) will begin during the later phases of the remedial action primarily associated with the changeover from the groundwater IRM system to the permanent groundwater collection and treatment system and the migration of the stormwater management system from the TCC controls, to construction E&SC controls, to the permanent systems. - At the completion of the remedial actions, a Final Engineering report (FER) summarizing all of the work completed from the time of the BCP Agreement to the completion of the remedial action will be prepared. - Environmental Easement for those portions of the BCP Site that will not meet Track 1 requirements - Use Restrictions - The final OM&M programs will be defined in the SMP that will be prepared at the same time as the FFR - The baseline schedule is an evergreen document that will be updated quarterly as the cleanup progresses.
+Some activities will be initiated before the remedial design is completed, such as: - Permit Applications - o Buried Utility Management - From the initiation of action through the completion of the capital phases, the remedial actions is estimated to take 21 months. - Operation, Maintenance and Monitoring (OM&M) will begin during the later phases of the remedial action primarily associated with the changeover from the groundwater IRM system to the permanent groundwater collection and treatment system and the migration of the stormwater management system from the TCC controls, to construction E&SC controls, to the permanent systems. - At the completion of the remedial actions, a Final Engineering report (FER) summarizing all of the work completed from the time of the BCP Agreement to the completion of the remedial action will be prepared. - Environmental Easement with relevant institutional contraols will be filed with the Erie County Clerk for those portions of the BCP Site that will not meet Track 1 requirements - Use Restrictions - The final OM&M programs will be defined in the SMP that will be prepared at the same time as the FER.
+The SMP will include all monitoring requirements, cover conditions, groundwater and soil vapor; operating requirements; and proceedures to be followed for intrusive actions that could penetrate the cover or capping systems. - The baseline schedule is an evergreen document that will be updated quarterly as the cleanup progresses.